Springdale man being held as accomplice to attempted capital murder

 Johnny Pineda, 19, of 1451 Leesburg Ave. in Springdale, was arrested Wednesday on a warrant in connection with being an accomplice to attempted capital murder and aggravated assault on a family or household member.
 He was being held Friday in the Washington County Detention Center on $250,000 bond.

-According to information from Circuit Court filings, Pineda was arrested in connection with an incident in which "he aided another person, who acted with premeditation and deliberation, in firing approximately 13 rounds towards the victim, which constituted a substantial step in a course of conduct intended to culminate in the commission of Capital Murder."
-Also according to court records, Pineda displayed a firearm in a manner creating a substantial danger of death or serious physical injury to a family or household member.
+Pineda was arrested in connection with an incident in which "he aided another person, who acted with premeditation and deliberation, in firing approximately 13 rounds toward the victim, which constituted a substantial step in a course of conduct intended to culminate in the commission of capital murder," according to court documents.

+Pineda also displayed a firearm in a manner creating a substantial danger of death or serious physical injury to a family or household member, court records say.

 Prosecuting Attorney Matt Durrett said he couldn't release any reports or affidavits connected to the case because the victim is a minor.